RoarImaBear/2024_S1_W102_Connect/README.md

 # Welcome to Connect!

 Connect is a social networking platform designed to connect travellers with locals.
-Developed by Sebastian Dymanski, Azel Saralaeva, Phoebe Sunata and James Hodder, it's the seed of a future Fortune500 and hopefully an 'A'.
+Developed by Sebastian Dymanski, Azel Saralaeva, Phoebe Sunata and James Hodder, it's the seed of a future Fortune500 and hopefully an 'A+'.

 Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).